Skip to content

 Subtitles are a way to display text along with a video to make the dialogue more accessible to viewers.
 It includes the words spoken and cues for timing and placement.

-Subtitles also help make your video content accessible for people with hearing issues or language barriers, needing assistance understanding the content, or simply those who prefer reading the captions while watching the video.
-In the continental US alone, 92% of users view videos without sounds, making subtitles essential for any viewing experience.
+Subtitles also help make your video content accessible for people with hearing issues or language barriers, those needing assistance understanding the content, or simply those who prefer reading the captions while watching the video.
+In the continental US alone, 92% of users view videos without sound, making subtitles essential for any viewing experience.
+In the legal field, the subtitles are transcripts.
+Legal transcripts help access information from legal events.
+This aids those who were not able to be physically present during the case or for legal preparations.

 The most commonly used subtitle formats today are SRT and VTT.
-These formats provide standards for creating subtitles on different platforms and sharing them on different devices—quite handy, isn’t it?
+These formats provide standards for creating subtitles on different platforms and sharing them on other devices.

 Types Of Video Content That Can Benefit From Subtitles